 Applications can be made at any time but will only be considered at meetings of the Board.

-You will need to send all of the required information that is set out on the grant application form.
-If this information is not included then your application cannot be processed.
 You should also include any additional information about your organisation so that we can see what your organisation does and why it needs the funds.

 If you are applying for funds you should only apply for the full amount from one gaming trust at a time.
 You can however split the amount applied for amongst several trusts if you wish.